jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * LHD-WAT changing to CR2 at WIM changing to Central at TCR in 53-58m at 4tph (+3m)
 * LHD-WAT changing to CR2 at WIM changing to Northern (City) Southbound at AGL in 55-61m at 4tph (+6m)
 * LHD-WAT changing to CR2 at WIM changing to District at VIC in 56-61m at 4tph (+6m)
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 59-65m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 63-67m at 4tph (+13m)

 From Leatherhead to Moorgate